-- Natively integrate physical determinants on which economic activities rely: - the physical limits of the planet: stocks, and rates of renewal of energy and material resources, capacity to absorb waste, and disturbance of the climatic system by recording all emissions of greenhouse gases due to human activity (not just CO2), etc.; - realistic hypotheses concerning change in technologies (limits of recycling and material-energy efficiency); - retroactions of the physical impacts of climate change on economic activities. - Explore contrasted futures: - Avoid any dependence on technique such as increases in energy efficiency and CO2 capture and storage; - Integrate behavioral levers such as sobriety, coordinated with varied societal associations; - Integrate shocks of a climatic nature, varying in intensity, frequency and nature. - Rely on a dynamic modeling approach (rather than the current "return to equilibrium"), again giving GDP an endogenous dimension, more consistent with reality.
+- the physical limits of the planet: stocks, and rates of renewal of energy and material resources, capacity to absorb waste, and disturbance of the climate system by recording all emissions of greenhouse gases due to human activity (not just CO2), etc.; - realistic hypotheses concerning change in technologies (limits of recycling and material-energy efficiency); - o retroactions of the physical impacts of climate change on economic activities.

+Explore contrasted futures:

+- $\circ\,$ avoid betting everything on technology such as energy efficiency gains and CO_2 capture and storage; - integrate behavioral levers such as sobriety, coordinated with varied societal associations; - o integrate shocks of a climatic nature, varying in intensity, frequency and nature.

+Rely on a dynamic modeling approach (rather than the current "return to equilibrium"), again giving GDP an endogenous dimension, more consistent with reality.

-Carbone 4 is now working on the IRIS initiative^[51] with academic partners and sponsors.
+Carbone 4 is now working on the IRIS initiative51 with academic partners and sponsors.
 This initiative seeks to rekindle strategic considerations in companies: it focuses on an unprecedented physical-economic modeling approach to produce alternative scenarios.